-Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats.
-Here are 31 chic outfit ideas to try each and every day this month, without a single puffer in sight.
+Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats in favor of bright colors, floral prints and any accessory that isn’t a beanie cap or pair of knit mittens.
+Here are 31 chic outfit ideas to try each and every day this month—without a single puffer in sight (hallelujah!).

 1. Go All In on Vibrant Accessories

 If you’re beginning to worry winter may never end, it’s OK, you’re not alone.
 But wrapping yourself in a super bright blanket scarf will make your ensemble feel at least a little bit springlike and is sure to bring smiles to the faces of everyone you pass.